Fit as a Mama Bear

 Inprocess image for homemade body butter.
 Adding essential oils to melted ingredients.

-2. Remove from heat and let cool on the counter very briefly- for about three minutes. (you don't want to heat the oils and risk damage).
+Step 2: Remove from heat and let cool on the counter very briefly- for about three minutes.
 Add the oils to the mixture and whisk to combine fully.

-3. Let sit on the counter for 45-60min until mixture is mostly solidified.
+Step 3: Let it sit on the counter for 45-60 minutes until the mixture is mostly solidified.
 You're ready to go!

-This rub should last roughly 6 months in the cupboard only if no water has gotten into it as water causes mold, similar to this DIY sleep salve.
+How to store it: This rub should last roughly 6 months in the cupboard only if no water has gotten into it, as water causes mold, similar to this DIY sleep salve.
+To use it, use a small wooden spoon to scoop the muscle rub into your hand.

 Don't forget to pin this homemade muscle rub with essential oils!